OneOncology/.github/profile/README.md

 <div align="center">

-## Software Engineering & AI Team
+## Software Engineering &amp; AI Team

 We build and maintain the software and AI infrastructure that powers OneOncology's mission to transform cancer care.

 <br/>

-**Questions?** Reach out to the Software Engineering & AI team or open an issue in the relevant repository.
+**Questions?** Reach out to the Software Engineering &amp; AI team or open an issue in the relevant repository.

 ---